gluecodes/gluecodes-glue-dom/README.md

 ### Problem

-The ideal syntax for rendering Virtual DOM should mimic HTML in a way it reads sequentially from top to bottom.
+The ideal syntax for rendering DOM should mimic HTML in a way it reads sequentially from top to bottom.
 For single logical UI unit, there shouldn't be a need for local variable declarations or using partial functions.

-Consider the two most common ways of rendering Virtual DOM; JSX and HyperScript.
+Consider the two most common ways of rendering DOM; JSX and HyperScript.
 They work well in simple demo scenarios with no nested conditional logic.
 When the nested conditionals are required, you end up using a mix of logical expressions, ternary and spread operators.

 ### Syntax Comparison